nishanthsudhaharan29/Azure-Data-Engineering-Pipeline-and-Reporting-E-Commerce-Data/README.md

 The dashboard enables stakeholders to explore sales pattern, demographics and their relationship to product sales by allowing filtering by product category, and country.

 ---

-## Business Requirements

-The business has identified a need to better understand customer demographics and how they impact purchasing behavior.
-The key requirements are:

-- **Sales by Gender and Product Category**: Track products sold, total revenue, and customer gender distribution.
-- **Interactive Filtering**: Filter data by product category, gender, and date range.
-- **Stakeholder Access**: Easy-to-use Power BI dashboard for business decision-makers.

----